reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 		- G.E.
 Moore, "The Subject Matter of Ethics", from _Principia Ethica_
 		- A.J.
 Ayer, "Critique of Ethics and Theology", from _Language, Truth, and Logic_ (ch 6)
 		- CS Stevenson,
-			- (Summarize) "The Emotive Meaning of Ethical Terms"
+			- "The Emotive Meaning of Ethical Terms"
-			- (Summarize) "Ethical Disagreement"
+			- "Ethical Disagreement"
 		- R.M.
 Hare, "Meaning and Criteria" and "Description and Evaluation", from _The Language of Morals_
 	- Non-cognitivism
 		- Book: Allan Gibbard - "Analyses" from _Wise Choices, Apt Feelings_ (as in DGR)